 One of Florence’s most renowned view-point, literally every postcard you’ve seen of the Duomo is taken from here.
 Every picture you’ve seen of Florence, guess what? taken here. but this doesn’t mean you shouldn’t experience the view for yourself.
 SO, get your walking shoes on and go up the endless roads that bring you to the top, or hop on a bus, they cost €1,50.
 Behind Piazzale Michelangelo if you want to move away from the maddening crowds, you should go see San Miniato, it’s one of the pearls up there that not many get a chance to see, mostly cause they finish all of their energy prior.

 Map of Oltrarno Florence

-So we’re gonna leave a quick embed of the Florence neighborhoods map, I mean it’s always handy to have one.
+So we’re gonna leave a quick embed of the Florence neighborhoods map in which you can find an Oltrarno walk map I mean it’s always handy to have one.

 Discover a Florence City Map: 8 main zones divided by 8 different colors.
 The map is detailed and printable: click here